sdinu94/MapReduce-based-PageRank-computation/README.md

 • It will now prompt a series of messages asking for location of respective files

-	• Local: Enter input file path: -> Enter the location of input_pagerank.txt in your local.
-Eg: /user/Desktop/Bigdataproject2 Do not include ‘/’ in the end
+	• Local: Enter input file path: -> Enter the location of input_pagerank.txt which is present in your local.
+Eg: /user/Desktop/Bigdataproject
+	  Do not include ‘/’ in the end

 	• Local: Enter output file path: -> Enter the location where you want to store your output.
-Eg: /user/Desktop/Bigdataproject2
-	  Do not include ‘/’ in the end
+Eg: /user/Desktop/Bigdataproject Do not include ‘/’ in the end

-	• Hadoop: Enter input directory path (with directory name): -> Enter the name of the directory in which input file will be stored.
+	• Hadoop: Enter input directory path (with directory name): -> Enter the name of the directory in which input file is to be stored.
 Eg: ip_pagerank
-	  Note: Existing directory with the same name and the files inside it will be removed automatically Creation of new directory with more than one level is not possible.
-Eg: bigdataproj2/input – Error will be thrown if the parent directory(bigdataproj2) is not created before driver.py is executed
+	  Note: If the directory is already existing, then the directory along with its files will be removed automatically Creation of new directory with more than one level is not possible.
+Eg: bigdataproj/input – Error will be thrown if the parent directory(bigdataproj) is not created before executing driver.py

-	• Hadoop: Enter output directory path (with directory name): -> Enter the name of the directory in which input file will be stored.
+	• Hadoop: Enter output directory path (with directory name): -> Enter the name of the directory in which output file is to be stored.
 Eg: op_pagerank
-	  Note: Existing directory with the same name and the files inside it will be removed automatically Creation of new directory with more than one level is not possible.
-Eg: bigdataproj2/output – Error will be thrown if the parent directory(bigdataproj2) is not created before driver.py is executed
+	  Note: If the directory is already existing, then the directory along with its files will be removed automatically Creation of new directory with more than one level is not possible.
+Eg: bigdataproj/output – Error will be thrown if the parent directory(bigdataproj2) is not created before executing driver.py

 	• Enter location of python files: Store all the .py file in a common folder.
 Provide the path here.
 Eg: /user/Desktop/Pythonfiles
 	  Do not include ‘/’ in the end

-	• Enter path of python streamer: To run the python file in Hadoop environment, there is a streaming file available to run it.
+	• Enter path of python streamer: To run the python file in Hadoop environment, a streaming file needs to be executed.
 Locate the file.
 The name of the .jar file varies with different environment.
 Hence, mention the file name along with the extension.
 Eg: /usr/lib/hadoop-0.20-mapreduce/contrib/streaming/hadoop-streaming-2.6.0-mr1-cdh5.8.0.jar

 	• Enter the number of iterations: Fixed number of iterations is chosen as the convergence criteria.
 Enter an integer to define the convergence criteria.
 Eg: 10

 • Once we enter these inputs, the MapReduce algorithm executes for the specified number of iterations

-• The final output will be stored in the location specified in your local.
+• The final output will be stored in the location specified.
 The name of the file will be Output.txt

 • To view the output in the desired format, use Wordpad (in Windows) to view it.
 We might not be able to view in the desired format with Notepad